etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

     Configuration file should be in `/var/www/html/index.html`.
     Replace `<META HTTP-EQUIV="Refresh" CONTENT="0; URL=openbravo">` by `<META HTTP-EQUIV="Refresh" CONTENT="0; URL=etendo"> `

-> Make sure to replace `etendo` by the context you chose when executing the migration tool.
+!!! warning
-{.is-warning}
+    Make sure to replace `etendo` by the context you chose when executing the migration tool.

 3. Restart apache: